TheLastCylon/ecosystem/documentation/statistics_keeper.md

 stats_keeper.decrement("log.this.statistic", 5)
 ```

-So yea, the next project on which you find yourself transmitting your logs to
-some third party in order to get your hands on this kind of information,
-just remember:

-A fraction of the money you spend on that, could have gone towards putting down
-an RRD Graphing solution.
-The rest ...
-Well ...
-That could have gone to your
-pocket.
+All of this, without resorting to log aggregation, or transmitting logs to 3rd
+parties for analysis.

 Ecosystem ...
-Statistics ...
 Job!
 Done!